Surgical Procedures for Brain Tumors

 - Probing the brain with special computerized devices

-- Using special MRI techniques, such as functional MRI
+- Using special MRI scan techniques, such as functional MRI scan

 - Positron emission tomography (PET) or single photon emission computed tomography (SPECT)